cirosantilli/china-dictatorship/FAQ.md

 - if they are not really FLG believers, this says nothing about the real FLG believers
 - if they are, then why wouldn't they seek a VISA, since they are in constant threat of going to jail?

+### Why do you say that democracy is a religion just like FLG?

+Because it also specifies irrational and fundamental aspects of how one should live, notably voting and freedom of speech.